12 Hot Weather Crops to Plant from Seed

 Choose confection or edible varieties if you’re growing for large seeds.
 Sunflowers tolerate poor soil and don’t need prime garden space, so they’re perfect for planting along edges.
 Space plants several feet apart to allow for large flower heads.
 Leave blooms on the plant until the backs turn yellow and begin to brown.
 That means the tasty seeds are forming inside their shell.

 For a bonus, plant them outside of your cucumber bed to give cucumbers a living trellis to climb.
-This year I planted bitter melon at the base of a large sunflower.
-It’s already starting to climb up the talk branches and stalk.
+This year, I planted bitter melon at the base of a large sunflower.
+It’s already starting to climb.

 Learn More About Growing Sunflowers: